Bonobolabs/ios-in-app-purchasing-framework/README.md

 Usage
 --------------

-1. Add the InAppPurchasing submodule to your project by running the following command from the root directory of your project:
+1. Add the InAppPurchasing submodule to your project by running the following command from the root directory of your project.

         git submodule add git@github.com:Bonobolabs/ios-in-app-purchasing.git External/InAppPurchasing

 2. Add the InAppPurchasing folder to your project in XCode.